DILCISBoard/E-ARK-AIP/index.md

 ## Segmentation of the AIP <a name="structdiv"></a>

-From the point of view of preserving the integrity of the AIP, the ideal case isthat the logical AIP is packaged as one single physical container, because all themetadata and content required to interprete the information package is available inone single entity.
+From the point of view of preserving the integrity of the AIP, the ideal case is that the logical AIP is packaged as one single physical container, because all of the metadata and content required to interprete the information package is available in a single entity.
 In reality, however, this is not always possible because the size of the physical container can become very large.

 For this reason, the AIP format describes how to partition the AIP and keep